argmaxml/TRecs/README.md

 # TRecs - Tabular Similarity Search Server
 ## API

+  1. `/init_schema` - Specify filters, encoders and user encoders for the similarity engines.
-   1. `/index` - gets a list of dicts
+   1. `/index` - Index a list of items, each item should be a `dict` mapping an item feature to its value.
-   1. `/query` - gets a single item and returns nearest neighbors
+   1. `/query` - Gets a single item and returns its k nearest neighbors.
    1. `/save`  - saves model to disk
    1. `/load`  - loads model from disk